 Here is what they published:

-- “Overall, subjects suffered a significant deterioration of their condition while waiting, in terms of knee pain, contralateral knee pain, functional limitations and quality of life.”1
+- “Overall, subjects suffered a significant deterioration of their condition while waiting, in terms of knee pain, contralateral knee pain, functional limitations and quality of life.”2

 The problem is compounded because one of the factors that will give a patient pain after knee replacement, is the poor management of their pain before the surgery.

-How do you get to the top of the knee replacement waiting list?
+You are in pain, can you move yourself to the top of the knee replacement waiting list?

 Researchers writing in the Medical Journal of Australia, wanted to know what influenced surgeons in determining the order in which patients are scheduled for surgery.
 In their study they asked a group of surgeons to assess patient profiles of 80 patients.
 They also asked a group of non-medical personal (lay people) to assess the patient profiles for their “lay” recommendation.